Skiing & Snowboarding

 Other New England Skiing Options

-While Maine, New Hampshire, and Vermont tend to have the larger mountain resorts that work with international tour operators, Connecticut, Massachusetts and even Rhode Island also offer skiing venues.
+While Maine and New Hampshire tend to have the larger mountain resorts that work with international tour operators, Connecticut, Massachusetts and even Rhode Island also offer skiing venues.
 For more information, visit the following state tourism websites:

 Get more ideas for a fun New England winter holiday: